 In plastics processing, heat transfer is used to heat or cool objects such as molds, rolls, vessels, heat exchangers and others.

 These objects have a system of channels 'molded' into their bodies.
-Water (or some other fluid) is pumped through these channels in an effort to heat or cool
+Water (or some other fluid) is pumped through these channels in an effort to heat or cool these bodies.

 When fluid is pumped through these channels, it can develop two basic characteristics: laminar or turbulent flow.

-Turbulent Flow is characterized by turbulence, where fluid does not flow in smooth layers but is agitated.
+Characterized by turbulence, where fluid does not flow in smooth layers but is agitated.

-turbulent flow, due to the agitation factor, develops no insulating blanket and heat is transferred very rapidly.
+Turbulent flow, due to the agitation factor, develops no insulating blanket and heat is transferred very rapidly.

 Turbulent flow occurs when the velocity in a given water channel is high.
 Although too much velocity can cause erosion.
-Many equipment manufacturers publish specific

 Turbulent flow also will extend the useful life of the process tooling by slowing the buildup of precipitates on the heat transfer surface.